-The COVID-19 pandemic has caused, and will likely continue to cause, severe impacts on global, regional and national economies and disruption to international trade and business activity.
-Governments worldwide, including in Australia, have enacted emergency measures to combat the spread of the virus, included wide ranging restrictions on, suspensions of, or advice against, regional and international travel, gatherings of groups of people, as well as prolonged closures of workplaces and many other normal activities, all of which have had, and may continue to have, a substantial negative impact on economic and business activity due to a range of factors.
-While financial markets have rebounded from the significant declines that occurred earlier in the pandemic, many of the circumstances that arose or became more pronounced after the onset of the COVID-19 pandemic persisted, including (i) muted levels of business activity across many sectors of the economy, relatively weak consumer confidence and high unemployment rates; (ii) elevated levels of market volatility; (iii) yields on government bonds near zero; (iv) heightened credit risk with regard to industries that have been most severely impacted by the pandemic; and (v) higher cyber security, information security and operational risks as a result of work-from-home arrangements This may in turn reduce the level of activity in sectors in which certain of the Macquarie Group's businesses operate and thus have a negative impact on such businesses' ability to generate revenues or profits.
+The COVID-19 pandemic caused, and will likely continue to cause, severe impacts on global, regional and national economies and disruption to international trade and business activity.
+Governments worldwide, including in Australia, enacted emergency measures to combat the spread of the virus, included wide ranging restrictions on, suspensions of, or advice against, regional and international travel, gatherings of groups of people, as well as prolonged closures of workplaces and many other normal activities, all of which have had, and may continue to have, a substantial negative impact on economic and business activity due to a range of factors.
+While financial markets have rebounded from the significant declines that occurred early in the pandemic, certain circumstances that arose or became more pronounced after the onset of the COVID-19 pandemic have persisted, including (i) relatively weak consumer confidence; (ii) elevated levels of market volatility; (iii) yields on government bonds which, at times, were near zero; (iv) ongoing heightened credit risk with regard to industries that have been most severely impacted by the pandemic; (v) higher cyber security, information security and operational risks as a result of hybrid work arrangements; and (vi) interruptions in the supply chain that have adversely affected many businesses and have contributed to higher rates of inflation.
+This may in turn reduce the level of activity in sectors in which certain of the Macquarie Group's businesses operate and thus have a negative impact on such businesses' ability to generate revenues or profits.

-Governments and central banks around the world have reacted to the economic crisis caused by the pandemic by implementing stimulus and liquidity programs and cutting interest rates, however it is unclear whether these actions or any future actions taken by governments and central banks will be successful in mitigating the economic disruption.
-Additionally, any such fiscal and monetary actions are subject to withdrawal by the relevant governments or central banks, or may lapse without renewal.
+Governments and central banks around the world have taken increased measures to stabilise the financial markets and support economic growth.
 If the COVID-19 pandemic is prolonged and/or actions of governments and central banks are unsuccessful in mitigating the economic disruption, the negative impact on global growth and global financial markets could be amplified, and may lead to recessions in national, regional or global economies.

-The impact of COVID-19 on the economy and the Macquarie Group's personnel and operations is highly uncertain and cannot be predicted and will depend on the scope and duration of the pandemic and any recovery period, the emergence and spread of variants of COVID-19, the prevalence of escalating rates of infection in various jurisdictions, the availability, adoption and efficacy of treatments and vaccines, future actions taken by government authorities, central banks and other third parties in response to the pandemic.
-All these factors may lead to further reduced client activity and demand for the Macquarie Group's products and services, higher credit and valuation losses in Macquarie Group loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on the Macquarie Group's financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to Macquarie Bank, MGL and certain other rated Macquarie Group entities' credit ratings.
-Additionally, despite the business continuity and crisis management policies currently in place, travel restrictions or potential impacts on personnel and operations may disrupt the Macquarie Group's business and increase operational risk losses.
+The Macquarie Bank Group continues to closely monitor the pandemic and related risks as they evolve globally and domestically.
+The impact of COVID-19 on the economy and the Macquarie Bank Group's personnel and operations is highly uncertain and cannot be predicted and will depend on the magnitude and duration of the pandemic, the emergence and spread of variants of COVID-19, the prevalence of escalating rates of infection in various jurisdictions, the availability, adoption and efficacy of treatments and vaccines, future actions taken by government authorities, central banks and other third parties in response to the pandemic.
+All these factors may lead to further reduced client activity and demand for the Macquarie Bank Group's products and services, higher credit and valuation losses in Macquarie Bank Group loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on the Macquarie Group's financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to Macquarie Bank's credit ratings.
 If conditions deteriorate or remain uncertain for a prolonged period, the Macquarie Group's funding costs may increase and the ability to replace maturing liabilities may be limited, which could adversely affect its ability to fund and grow its business.
 This may adversely impact the Macquarie Group's results of operations and financial condition.
-Please refer to our 2021 annual financial statements and 2022 interim financial statements for further information on the financial statement impact of COVID-19, including, but not limited to, Note 13 and Note 10, respectively, which discuss its impact on our expected credit losses.
+Please refer to our 2022 audited consolidated annual financial statements in the 2022 Annual Report of Macquarie Bank and 2023 interim financial statements incorporated by reference into this Base Prospectus, for further information on the financial statement impact of COVID-19.